ashokchandru/ashokchandru/README.md

 - 🔭 I’m technical writer ...
-- 🌲 I write technical and API documentation.
+- 🌲 I write API and product documentation.
 - 🌱 I’ve worked for Oracle, HPE, Symantec, and SonicWall.
 - 👯 I’m looking to collaborate on topics related to technical writing, cybersecurity, and Artificial Intelligence.
-- 🙂 I can help you with Technical Documentation ...
+- 🙂 I can help you with Technical Documentation and academic research.
-- 💬 Ask me about Content Management Systems, API documentation, Prompt Engineering, advantages of local LLMs and RAG systems
+- 💬 Ask me about Content Management Systems, API documentation, Prompt Engineering, and advantages of local LLMs and RAG systems

 - 📫 How to reach me: : You can reach me at ashokchandru@gmail.com | https://ashokchandru.com